Find Affordable College Courses

 Top 10 Best Economics Schools

 Our 2023 rankings named Princeton University the best school in New Jersey for economics students.
-Located in the small city of Princeton, Princeton is a private not-for-profit college with a medium-sized student population.
+Located in the small city of Princeton, Princeton is a private not-for-profit college with a moderately-sized student population.

 The average amount in student loans that economics majors at TCNJ take out is $21,250.

-A rank of #3 on this year’s list means Rutgers University - New Brunswick is a great place for economics students.
+You’ll join some of the best and brightest minds around you if you attend Rutgers University - New Brunswick.
+The school came in at #3 on this year’s Best Economics Schools in New Jersey list.
 Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 Economics majors at Rutgers New Brunswick take out an average of $26,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $360.